-- 7.3.1 In this section we discuss the justice system in administration of justice within Wales.
-This is a shorthand term for something rather complex that includes the judiciary, courts, criminal prosecution, prisons, probation services, youth justice, sentencing guidelines, legal aid and the criminal and civil lawjudiciary. - 7.3.2 Justice is currently non-devolved-under the Welsh devolution settlement.
-The judiciary is independent from government, while the justice system in Wales is administered by the Ministry of Justice is responsible for the administration and operation of most aspects of the justice system, though (MoJ) t.
-The Crown Prosecution Service (CPS), which is answerable to the Attorney General, is also not devolved. - 7.3.3 The National Assembly exercises no legislative competence in terms of justice, and the Welsh Ministers have no executive powers directly in relation to the justice system.
-However, Acts of the Assembly can create offences or otherwise make the law in Wales different from that in Englandand could, for example, make certain contracts that are lawful in England unlawful in Wales.
-Welsh Ministers also have executive powers in relation to devolved tribunals.

-The justice system in Wales is administered by the Ministry of Justice (MoJ).

-- 7.3.4 This includes the courts, prisons, probation services, youth justice, sentencing guidelines, legal aid and the judiciary.
-The CPS, which is answerable to the Attorney General, is also not devolved. - 7.3.1 While justice is not devolved, the Welsh Government does play a role in the delivery of justice services in Wales.
+- 7.3.1 In this section we discuss the justice system in Wales.
+This is a shorthand term for something rather complex that includes the judiciary, courts, criminal prosecution, prisons, probation services, youth justice, sentencing guidelines, legal aid as well as and the criminal and civil law. - 7.3.2 Justice is currently non-devolved.
+The judiciary is independent from government, while the Ministry of Justice is responsible for the administration and operation of most aspects of the justice system, though the Crown Prosecution Service (CPS) is answerable to the Attorney General. - 7.3.3 The National Assembly exercises no legislative competence in terms of justice, and the Welsh Ministers have no executive powers directly in relation to the justice system.
+However, Acts of the Assembly can create offences or otherwise make the law in Wales different from that in England.
+Welsh Ministers also have executive powers in relation to devolved tribunals. - 7.3.1 While justice is not devolved, the Welsh Government does play a role in the delivery of justice services in Wales.
 The Ministry of Justice's responsibilities interact to a degree with those of the Welsh Government, and there is a good deal of co-operation and good practice on the ground.
-In particular, MoJ responsibilities for offender management, youth justice and criminal, civil, family and administrative law and justice interrelate strongly with the Welsh Government's responsibilities in respect of education and training, health and health services, housing, local government and social welfare.
+In particular, responsibilities for offender management, youth justice and criminal, civil, family and administrative law and justice interrelate strongly with the Welsh Government's responsibilities in respect of education and training, health and health services, housing, local government and social welfare.

-Box 7.4: Evidence on the Justice System justice system
+Box 7.4: Evidence on the justice system

-Our Beaufort Research Opinion Poll showed that 35% per cent\were in favour of the National Assembly for Wales and Welsh Government having responsibility for policing in Wales the courts and criminal justice system in Wales.
-In our questionnaires, 52 per cent were in favour of devolving the courts and prisons.
+Our Beaufort Research Opinion Poll showed that 35 per cent were in favour of the National Assembly for Wales and Welsh Government having responsibility for the courts and criminal justice system in Wales.
+In our questionnaires, 52 per cent were in favour of devolving the courts and prisons